 And as you’ll see, many of these tools are not just “affiliate marketing tools”—they’re useful for your online business in general.
 That’s largely because affiliate marketing isn’t something that exists in a bubble.
 It’s woven into everything you do online and how you serve your audience.
 So a lot of these tools are simply great content creation tools, or great business tools.
 Because affiliate marketing is about creating awesome, helpful content, and building a business that serves people.

-You probably won’t need all of these tools, but perhaps one of them will be a major game-changer for you.
+You probably won’t need every piece of affiliate marketing software I mention here, but perhaps one of these tools will be a major game-changer for you.

-Here are the tools we’ll be covering in this chapter:
+Here are the affiliate marketing tools we’ll be covering in this guide: